-In any building project, an architect assists owners in achieving their functional and aesthetic requirements.
-The fees for their services are usually offset by improved design, better cost estimates and more efficient construction.
+In any building project, an architect assists owners in achieving their needs and wants for their project.
+The fees for our services are usually offset by improved design, better cost estimates and more efficient construction.
 Your construction project is a large investment and it’s important to have all the information needed to make the right decisions.
 A successful project addresses many considerations including location, lot size & features, setbacks, floor plans, architectural style and budget.

-The design process is a method to help clarify all your ideas & issues with what is needed in your new building.
-In addition, it will also present ideas and issues that you might not yet have thought about.
-This process gives you a better design at the end.
+The design process helps clarify all your ideas & issues for your new building requirements.
+Additional ideas and issues that you might not have thought about yet can be generated.
+The process gives you a better design at the end.
 There are three typical design phases: schematic design, design development and construction documents.
-Additionally, a feasibility study at the beginning can help reduce the amount of changes during design phase and lessen time spent in the design process.
+Additionally, a feasibility study at the beginning can help reduce the amount of changes during design phase and the length of time spent in the design process.

 Construction documents include details, sections and specifications that describe different aspects of the final design.
 These drawings can be complex and include information about materials and methods of construction.
 These drawings are used for bidding, negotiation, construction contracts, permitting and construction.
 They are also used to obtain construction loans and for confirmation of the contractor’s monthly draw or payment.
 These drawings help eliminate misunderstandings during construction that add expense and delays.